gabecampb/piculet/README.md

 `texture.s` examples all use a push constant for supplying data to the shader.
 `uniform.s` uses a UBO for supplying data to the shader.

-The assembly files were not cleaned up - copied exactly as they were in my old folders.
+The assembly files weren't cleaned up - copied exactly as they were in my old folders.
 There are commented out bits of code (mostly in shaders) that do extra stuff which I left in because it gives you more view of what the shader assembler looks like.
-There are also many comments that make no sense because they were simply notes for myself when I was writing the programs.

 ## That's All?

 Yes, unfortunately that's all the documentation I have for this at the moment.
 This isn't really a project I work on anymore.
-Read the spec if you want more info, that's the big thing here.
-I will consider adding more here in the future.
+Read the spec if you want more info, that's the biggest thing here.